 The traditional Yorkie colors are very distinctive and an iconic characteristic of the breed.
 Yorkshire Terrier puppies are born with black and tan colors, which change to blue and gold as they mature.
 However, other shades, although rare, are also possible.

 The Yorkie was developed in Yorkshire, England, around 130 years ago.
 They were bred to catch rats in mines and factories.
 The exact breeds that helped create the Yorkshire Terrier are undocumented.
 However, it’s believed that they included the Maltese, Skye Terrier, black and tan Manchester Terrier and the now-extinct Leeds Terrier.

 The Yorkie is renowned for its perfectly straight, silky, glossy coat as well its unique coloring.
 The four Yorkie colors that combine on the coat are:

 Yorkie puppies are born black with tan points, although the amount varies from pup to pup.
 The tan is on the ears, muzzle, legs and above the eyes, as well as on the underside of the tail.

 Yorkshire Terrier puppies usually start to change color at around six months old.
 This is a gradual process.

-The genetics of Yorkie colors
+The Genetics of Yorkie Colors

-Genetically, the Yorkie is a Black/Tan dog that turns to a blue color as it matures because it possesses the unique graying gene.
+Genetically, the Yorkie is a black and brown terrier that turns to a blue color as it matures because it possesses the unique graying gene.
 The graying gene affects production of eumelanin, the black pigment occurring in their hair and skin.
 However, it doesn’t change the color of the eyes or nose.

 Since genes come in pairs at each location in a dog’s DNA, Yorkies can have one, or two copies of the graying gene.
 Two copies results in a light steel blue coat when your pup is grown up.
 One copy produces a dark steel blue coat.
 Good breeders are likely to know by the colors in their dog’s family tree what colors are likely to appear in their litter.

-Yorkie colors and markings in adults
+Yorkie Colors and Markings in Adults

 • Black and tan